FrozenAssassine/TextControlBox-WinUI/README.md

 TextControlBox textbox = new TextControlBox();

-//Use a builtin language -> see list a bit higher textbox.CodeLanguage = TextControlBox.GetCodeLanguageFromId(CodeLanguageId.CSharp");
+//Use a built in language -> see list a bit higher textbox.CodeLanguage = TextControlBox.GetCodeLanguageFromId(CodeLanguageId.CSharp");

 //Use a custom language: